As part of my work as an education writer, I research a number of topics in-depth. Below, you'll find links to various projects - past and present.

 Ed-Tech Funding: An open data initiative to track education technology companies that receive angel and venture capital investment.

-The Ed-Tech Industry Social Graph: An analysis of some of the investor and entrepreneur networks that have emerged from companies like Blackboard and Kaplan.
+The Ed-Tech Industry Network: An analysis of some of the investor and entrepreneur networks that have emerged from companies like Blackboard and Kaplan.

 Ed-Tech and Science Fiction: A list of novels, short stories, television, and films that explore the future of education.